euiyounghwang/euiyounghwang.github.io/README.md

 ![Alt text](screenshot/image-3.png)

 #### <i>Elastic Stack Monitoring</i>
-- Monitoring system metrics to Prometheus tools using Metribeat which is one of Elastic Stack
 - Metricbeat is a lightweight shipper that you can install on your servers to periodically collect metrics from the operating system and from services running on the server
+- Monitoring system metrics to Prometheus or Kibana tools using Metribeat
 ```
 wget https://artifacts.elastic.co/downloads/beats/metricbeat/metricbeat-8.8.0-linux-arm64.tar.gz
 tar -zxvf metricbeat-8.8.0-linux-arm64.tar.gz